 Love Food Hate Waste Campaign

-The Love Food Hate Waste campaign took part from Monday 29th October to Sunday 4th November 2018, as part of the University’s Waste Awareness Week.
-Catered colleges were encouraged to reduce their plate waste by the greatest percentage compared to the base week earlier in the term!
+The Love Food Hate Waste campaign will take place between Monday 4 & Sunday November 2019, as part of the University’s Waste Awareness Week.
+Catered colleges will be encouraged to reduce their plate waste by the greatest percentage compared to the base week earlier in the term!

 If you eat in college, ask for a smaller portion if a serving looks too large.
 There are many servery sections that you can return to rather than overloading your plate first time round, and some colleges allow you to go back for seconds after a specified time.